csoehnel/Udacity-MLND/Capstone/README.md

 The following set-up has been used for training and testing:

 * NVIDIA GPU
-* 12 GB Free system RAM
+* 32 GB RAM, at least 10 GB free RAM

 * Ubuntu 18.04 LTS
 * Docker 17.12.1-ce + nvidia-docker2